LESLIE: We’ve got Rob in Iowa who is seeing his basement walls bowing in. What is going on at your money pit?

 TOM: Wow.
 Yeah, if your walls are bowed in 2 inches, Rob, unfortunately you’ve got a very serious problem on your hands that is not only impacting the structure of your home but also the value of your home.
 And if the walls have gotten that bad, we are well beyond the do-it-yourself fix stage.

-I can provide you some basic information about why this might be happening.
+I can provide you some basic information about what might be causing basement walls bowing in.
 Generally, the reason walls will heave is because you get a lot of water that collects around the foundation perimeter, especially if you don’t have terrific drainage.
 If the drainage is flat, if the gutters are dumping near the corners of the foundation, which is where most gutter contractors leave them, that water collects into the soil.
 And in the wintertime, it freezes, expands and then slowly but surely sort of ratchets that wall out.

 Now, if yours have gone to the point where they’re 2 inches out of plumb, this is a problem.
 So, the way I would address this – and I would do it very specifically and very strategically – is as follows: I would retain a structural engineer to examine the problem and specify a repair.
 It’s very important that you just don’t call a contractor for this.
 Because if they don’t have the pedigree of an engineering degree, it’s not going to hold water when it comes time to sell your house.

-So I would hire an engineer to analyze the problem and design a solution.
+So I would hire an engineer to analyze the problem and design a solution for basement walls bowing in.
 And you could talk cost concerns with your engineer and options and all of that.
 Once you have that plan in place, at that point in time you can make the decision as to whether or not you’re going to do it yourself, which may be more possible with a plan than not, or whether or not you’re going to hire a pro.

 But however you get it done, the third and most important final step is to have the engineer come back and examine the work and then give you an additional letter that says, “Yes, I identified this problem and I designed a fix.
 And I inspected the fix and it’s done correctly and there’s nothing further to worry about.”